Tips for communicating with a person with dementia

-- Position yourself where the person can see you as clearly as possible (eg with your face well-lit) and try to be on the same level as the person, rather than standing over them.
+- Stand or sit where the person can see and hear you as clearly as possible – usually this will be in front of them, and with your face well-lit.
+Try to be at eye-level with them, rather than standing over them.

 - Use short, simple sentences.

-- Don’t talk about the person as if they are not there or talk to them as you would to a young child – be patient and have respect for them.
+- Don’t talk to the person as you would to a child – be patient and have respect for them.

-- Try to avoid asking too many questions, or complicated questions.
-People with dementia can become frustrated or withdrawn if they can’t find the answer.
+- Try to avoid asking too many questions, or asking complicated questions.
+The person may become frustrated or withdrawn if they can’t find the answer.